RancidMilkGames/3DProcGenGDExtension/README.md

 * Terrain material is the material to apply to the landscape
 * Noise Texture allows you to set the noise that will be used for generation

+The icons for the nodes only work in 4.x versions of Godot.
+Currently, 4.0 versions don't support it.

 ![landscape6](https://user-images.githubusercontent.com/115530728/226147429-562b472c-f656-4b66-955f-096977f00f98.png)